theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 ### System
 There are two possibilities to connect to an SAP source system:
-- Using a Single Application Server
+- Use a Single Application Server
 	- **Application server**:  host name or IP address of the application server (Property Host)
 	- **Instance number**: a two-digit number between 00 und 99 (Property SystemNumber)

-- Using a Load Balancing Server (message server)
+- Use a Load Balancing Server (message server)
 	- **System ID**: three-digit System ID (Property SID e.g.,  MSS)
 	- **Message Server**: name or IP address of the message server (Property MessageServer)
 	- **Logon group**: property LogonGroup, usually *PUBLIC*